-That was what I intended to do with my husband and best friend a few weeks back.
-But… plans went askew and it ended up being just my husband and me in for the tasting of 3 x 45ml samples of WHISKY.
+That was what I intended to do a few weeks back with a couple of friends.
+But… plans went askew and it ended up being just two of us in for the tasting of 3 x 45ml samples of WHISKY.
 Um… that’s a lot of whisky for 2 people in one night.
 So…. we decided to take a different approach and sample the whiskies in turn over three separate evenings.
 Drinking a larger amount of each whisky was so very enjoyable.
 We got a real taste for each one.
 We correctly identified quite a few of the flavours within each whisky and at the end of our tastings, we were still able to distinguish our favourites easily.

-Confession: I only began to like whisky about 2 years ago when my husband came home with a £150 bottle that he had won at a work function.
+Confession: I only began to like whisky about 2 years ago when I got to taste a nip of some from a bottle valued at £150 (wowsers).
 I reluctantly tried it and was honestly shocked at how different it tasted compared to the cheap stuff I’d previously tried, winced at and quickly discarded.
 It was actually pleasant.
 Deeply pleasant.
 What I discovered from my Flaviar tasting box of whiskies was just how different whiskies can be.
 They were all of a similar price and yet they tasted so different from one another.
 If you think whisky is whisky: think again.

 If you like wine tasting and you like spirits, I think you’ll enjoy a touch of Flaviar in your life: it’s a bit like a wine or chocolate club, only for spirits.
 And you get to select which variety you’ll be sampling each quarter – you never get stuck with a spirit you hate.
 Pretty cool.
 Hop over to the Flaviar website to take a look around (the Help/ FAQ section is particularly informative).
 You’ll need to enter your email address to get onto their list but it doesn’t take long for the Flaviar team to get you set up to view the full site, no obligation.